dtedesco1/dted.github.io/now.md

 - Launched a short course about Generative AI on [Datacamp](https://www.datacamp.com/).
 - Flora and I recently moved into our new apartment in Beijing.
-- Building an AI audio app with some friends.
+- Building an AI audio app with some friends on nights and weekends.
 It will be the first app I've built from scratch.
 - Interviewing folks on [The Craft Podcast](https://www.youtube.com/@thecraftpodcast).
 - Lots of exercise via [Les Mills On Demand](https://www.lesmills.com/ondemand/).